fleetdm/fleet/handbook/company.md

   - be outsider-friendly, inclusive, and approachable
   - [use small words](http://www.paulgraham.com/writing44.html) so readers understand more easily
   - prioritize accessible terminology and simple explanations to provide value to the largest possible audience of users
+  - welcome contributions to your team's work, from people inside or outside the company
   - believe in everyone
 - candor
   - faster, better decisions